yuri-panchul/tt08-sea-battle-vga-game/docs/info.md

 *Sea Battle* is a VGA game with sprites for the Tiny Tapeout Demoscene competition.

-The design is used as a part of [basics-graphics-music](https://github.com/yuri-panchul/basics-graphics-music) GitHub repository of Verilog examples, which is maintained by the [Verilog Meetup](https://verilog-meetup.com/) community.
+The *Sea Battle* design is used as a part of [basics-graphics-music](https://github.com/yuri-panchul/basics-graphics-music) GitHub repository of Verilog examples, which is maintained by the [Verilog Meetup](https://verilog-meetup.com/) community.